mmarius/montreal-things-to-do/README.md

 - [Épicerie Pumpui](https://maps.app.goo.gl/KnzMkDtcfHooraxZA): Small thai counter near Mila serving up homemade curries, pad thai and other delights.
 If you like thai food, this is a must visit.
 - [Pichai](https://maps.app.goo.gl/YpHdjCYL43J1JyyX9): Sister restaurant to Pumpui.
 More of a sit-down vibe with plates to share and a menu that changes with the seasons.
 - [Siam](https://maps.app.goo.gl/nNrvwJsPTSmzysPcA): Great option near the the conference centre.
 The Veg Pad Thai is quite delicious and flovorful.

+### Middle-eastern

+- [Garage Beirut](https://maps.app.goo.gl/7fHLtAKa5GaAkktc7): Great spot for Lebanese food.
+- [Kaza Maza](https://maps.app.goo.gl/qesDeyTpKFPWyX9U9): Located in Mile-end, this place with unique and cozy interiors is a great spot for mezzes.

 ### Food courts